igarasy/notes-watchOS/README.md

-Building
+#Building#

-Clone this repository
+1.Clone this repository

-Open ios-pwnagotchi.xcodeproj in Xcode
+2.Open ios-pwnagotchi.xcodeproj in Xcode

-Build/Run the app for your desired target
+3.Build/Run the app for your desired target